Interview by Laura Netz

 Fluctus was edited specifically for the Dong Gallery screen.
 The work was adapted for an 11 meters long and 2.8 meters high screen and was on exhibition between February and March 2019.
 A version of the work is also available for sale as a digital edition via the Framed* online platform.

 What is going to keep you busy in the coming months?

-On 3rd July, I am launching a new work on Sedition.
+On the 3rd of July, I am launching a new work on Sedition.
 The piece called Nine Suns is a limited edition video of a generative work which references the nature of the universe.
-It’s also connected to one of my previous works Three Suns, which is a generative application.
-A bit more than a year ago, I quit my teaching job to finally become a full-time artist (which so far, has worked out just fine).
-This means that I have to be more picky about what kind of work I take on and about which projects I have to set aside a little bit.
+It’s also connected to one of my previous works, Three Suns, which is a generative application.
+A bit more than a year ago, I quit my teaching job to finally become a full-time artist (which, so far, has worked out just fine).
+This means that I have to be pickier about what kind of work I take on and about which projects I have to set aside a little bit.

-Touring festivals does not really pay a lot and it is not only exciting but can also be quite exhausting (like taking a plane 18 times a year), so I have basically stopped doing this with some exceptions.
-At the moment I have not scheduled any exhibitions in fine art museums, but I never know a long time in advance when something like this will happen.
+Touring festivals do not really pay a lot, and it is not only exciting but can also be quite exhausting (like taking a plane 18 times a year), so I have basically stopped doing this with some exceptions.
+At the moment, I have not scheduled any exhibitions in fine art museums, but I never know a long time in advance when something like this will happen.
 As a creator, I am also experimenting with other forms of financing, including Patreon, a platform where I also engage with members who directly support my work.

 What is your chief enemy of creativity?

 At the moment, I would say reading all the bad daily news kills my creativity, it paralyses me to the point that I have to stop reading the newspapers for several days.
 Having to face climate catastrophe and watching right-wing politicians gaining a wide audience makes me feel helpless and sad and angry all at the same time.

 You could not live without…

 … oxygen and a planet with a surface temperature that supports human life.